 |Year||Maximum Assessable Earnings per Worker|

-The maximum assessable earnings level does not apply to Personal Coverage for business owners.
+The maximum assessable earnings level applies to Personal Coverage for business owners.

-Wage loss benefits payable to injured workers are not limited by the maximum assessable earnings level.
+Wage loss benefits payable to injured workers are limited by the maximum assessable earnings level.

 Example of how to apply the maximum assessable earnings level: